Convergence Time Optimization for Federated Learning over Wireless Networks: Introduction

 \section{Introduction}

 To train traditional machine learning algorithms for data analysis and inference, a central controller requires all users' training data samples.
 However, in wireless networks, it is impractical for wireless users to transmit their training data samples to such a central controller due to privacy concerns and the nature of limited wireless resources \cite{saad2019vision}.
 In order to train a machine learning model without collection of all of the users' training data samples, \emph{federated learning} (FL) has been proposed in \cite{bonawitz2019towards}.
-FL is, in essence, a distributed machine learning algorithm that enables users to collaboratively learn a shared machine learning model while keeping their collected data on their devices.
-However, implementing FL over wireless networks faces several challenges \cite{8770530,niknam2019federated,park2018wireless}, such as selection of users for FL, energy efficiency of FL implementation, computational resource allocation for training FL models at edge devices, spectrum resource allocation for FL parameter transmission, and design of communication-efficient FL.
+FL is, in essence, a distributed machine learning algorithm that enables users to collaboratively learn a shared machine learning model while keeping their collected data on their devices. { For wireless communications, FL enables many applications such as Internet of Things (IoT) (e.g., ultra reliable low latency services), extended reality (XR), and autonomous vehicles.
+For example, in autonomous driving, FL enables vehicles to complete the environmental perception and object detection tasks in milliseconds.
+However, implementing FL and its applications over real-world wireless networks requires edge devices and the BS to repeatedly exchange their FL model parameters.
+Due to limited wireless resources such as bandwidth, in a wireless network, only a subset of devices can engage in FL.
+Meanwhile, FL model parameters that are transmitted from the users to a BS are subject to errors and delays caused by the wireless channel which affects the learning performance.
+For example, when an FL algorithm is implemented over a wireless network, its convergence time not only depends on the number of training steps, but also depends on the ML model parameter transmission time at each training step.
+Meanwhile, as the number of neurons in the ML model increases, the computation and communication delay of each device will significantly increase thus increasing the FL convergence time.
+In consequence, energy-constrained devices that are running time-sensitive applications (e.g. virtual reality and ultra-reliable low-latency communication) may not be able or want to wait to complete such a long time training process.
+Therefore, it is necessary to consider the optimization of wireless networks to reduce FL training time and training loss.}